 Poli explores identity, sexuality, and change in a lyrically broken style.

-You don’t know Italian?
+You don’t know English?
 Don’t worry, we’ve got you covered.
 We have more:

 - Quatre relats curts – Catalan translation by Teresa Bauzà Bosch